 Unlocking the nutritional power of your favorite flower

-Lotus flowers, lilacs, violets, nasturiums, roses, carnations, and lavendar are popular blooms.
-They are aesthetically appealling and many are aromatic as well.
-But what many lovers of these glorious blooms might not realize is that they’re nutrient-rich.
+Lotus flowers, lilacs, violets, nasturtiums, roses, carnations, and lavender are popular blooms.
+They are aesthetically appealing.
+And many are also known for appealing aromatics.
+But what many lovers of these glorious blooms might not realize is that all of these flowers are nutrient-rich.